 Some examples include:

-- a life annuity,
+- A life annuity

 These accounts will give you access to your funds, sometimes paying out a certain amount of money on an ongoing basis (usually monthly), providing you with income during retirement.
 There will often be a minimum and maximum to the withdrawals you're allowed to make on a yearly basis.